andy-sweet/napari/docs/howtos/layers/points.md

 Each point can have a different size.
 You can pass a list or 1-dimensional array of points through the size keyword argument to initialize the layer with points of different sizes.
-These sizes are then accessible through the `sizes` property.
+These sizes are then accessible through the `size` property.
 If you pass a single size then all points will get initialized with that size.
-Points can be pseduo-visualized as n-dimensionsal if the `n-dimensional` property is set to `True` or the `n-dimensional` checkbox is checked.
+Points can be pseudo-visualized as n-dimensionsal if the `n-dimensional` property is set to `True` or the `n-dimensional` checkbox is checked.
 In this setting when viewing different slices of the layer points will appear in the neighbouring slices to the ones in which they are located with a